aoterodelaroza/aoterodelaroza.github.io/_devnotes/04_derivatives_xdmsolids.md

 ### Pairwise Energy Functions for the XDM Dispersion Correction

-The XDM dispersion coefficients depend on the geometry of the system but this dependence usually changes very slowly with the atomic positions and it is a good approximation to assume that the dispersion coefficients are constant.
+The XDM dispersion coefficients depend on the geometry of the system but they usually change very slowly when atoms move and, in general, it is a good approximation to assume that the dispersion coefficients are constant.
 The pairwise energy contribution for each pair is:

 $$
 \begin{equation}